Wet market: Hong Kong

-Large centralised wet markets have existed in Hong Kong since at least 16 May 1842, when Central Market was opened.
-Wet markets are most frequented by older residents, those with lower incomes, and domestic helpers who serve approximately 10 percent of Hong Kong's residents.
-Most neighbourhoods contain at least one wet market.
-Wet markets have become destinations for tourists to "see the real Hong Kong".
+Large centralised markets have existed in Hong Kong since at least 16 May 1842, when Central Market was opened.
+These markets are most frequented by older residents, those with lower incomes, and domestic helpers who serve approximately 10 percent of Hong Kong's residents.
+Most neighbourhoods contain at least one such market.
+They have become destinations for tourists to "see the real Hong Kong".

-Prior to 2000, many of Hong Kong's wet markets were managed by the Urban Council (within Hong Kong Island and Kowloon) or the Regional Council (in the New Territories).
-Since 2000, wet markets in Hong Kong have been regulated by the Food and Environmental Hygiene Department.
-Under the Slaughterhouse Regulation, the slaughtering of live bovine animals, swine, goats, sheep or soliped for human consumption must take place in a licensed slaughterhouse, None of the wet markets in Hong Kong hold wild or exotic animals.
+Prior to 2000, many of Hong Kong's public markets were managed by the Urban Council (within Hong Kong Island and Kowloon) or the Regional Council (in the New Territories).
+Since 2000, Hong Kong's public markets have been regulated by the Food and Environmental Hygiene Department.
+Under the Slaughterhouse Regulation, the slaughtering of live bovine animals, swine, goats, sheep or soliped for human consumption must take place in a licensed slaughterhouse, None of the markets in Hong Kong hold wild or exotic animals.

-In 2018, the FEHD operated 74 wet markets housing approximately 13,070 stalls.
+In 2018, the FEHD operated 74 markets housing approximately 13,070 stalls.
 In addition, the Hong Kong Housing Authority operated 21 markets while private developers operated about 99 (in 2017).

 India

-The Indian meat, poultry, and seafood industries are largely dependent on wet markets.
-According to Food & Beverage News, domestic consumers prefer freshly cut meat from wet markets over processed and frozen meats despite use of outdated and unhygienic facilities by the majority of Indian wet market abattoirs.
+The Indian meat, poultry, and seafood industries are largely dependent on traditional markets.
+According to Food & Beverage News, domestic consumers prefer freshly cut meat from traditional markets over processed and frozen meats despite use of outdated and unhygienic facilities by the majority of Indian market abattoirs.

-In Delhi, the food retail system consists of the traditional informal food retail sector (wet markets, pushcarts, and kirana "mom-and-pop" stores), rent-free-subsidized retailers' cooperatives, government-owned food distribution channels, and private modern supermarkets.
-Delhi wet markets generally consist of a number of small retailers that cluster together to sell their produce during daily fixed hours.
-A 2010 study of Delhi food retail found that 68% to 75% of the total quantity of fruits and vegetables sold to consumers were distributed by wet market retailers.
-The same study surveyed consumers at 518 wet market retailers in Delhi and found that their transactions included relatively little bargaining, with only a 3% average difference between the final price and the initially quoted price.
+In Delhi, the food retail system consists of the traditional informal food retail sector (traditional markets, pushcarts, and kirana "mom-and-pop" stores), rent-free-subsidized retailers' cooperatives, government-owned food distribution channels, and private modern supermarkets.
+Delhi's traditional markets generally consist of a number of small retailers that cluster together to sell their produce during daily fixed hours.
+A 2010 study of Delhi food retail found that 68% to 75% of the total quantity of fruits and vegetables sold to consumers were distributed by market retailers.
+The same study surveyed consumers at 518 market retailers in Delhi and found that their transactions included relatively little bargaining, with only a 3% average difference between the final price and the initially quoted price.